mrbilit/query-exporter/README.rst

 from database queries, at specified time intervals.

-It uses SQLAlchemy_ to connect to different database engines, including PostgreSQL, MySQL, Oracle and Microsoft SQL Server.
+It uses SQLAlchemy_ to connect to different database engines, including Clickhouse, PostgreSQL, MySQL, Oracle and Microsoft SQL Server.

 Each query can be run on multiple databases, and update multiple metrics.